al-XLeMEsTRE/al-XLeMEsTRE/README.md

 ## 👋 Salut!
 I'm Gregory

-From the heart of Port-au-Prince to the bustling streets of New York and the diverse ambiance of Montreal, I blend storytelling with technology to create immersive, user-centric digital experiences.
+From the heart of Port-au-Prince to the bustling streets of New York, ATL and the diverse ambiance of Montreal, I blend storytelling with technology to create immersive, user-centric digital experiences.

 ---